percona/pmm-doc/docs/setting-up/client/postgresql.md

 Limiting **Auto-discovery** reduces connections and prevents high CPU and RAM usage caused by multiple databases.

+!!! caution alert alert-warning
+    Limiting auto-discovery may result in fewer metrics being captured from the secondary database.

 By default, **Auto-discovery** is enabled (server defined with a limit 10).

 ![!](../../_images/PMM_Add_Instance_PostgreSQL_autodiscovery_enabled.png)